andypaul65/MVP/docs/guidelines/architecture.md

 Use RESTful APIs with JSON payloads for client-server interaction.
 Define shared interfaces or DTOs for data models to ensure consistency.
 Include hooks for authentication (e.g., JWT) and error handling, with abstractions for custom middleware.

+# Error Handling Patterns

+## Client-Side Error Handling
+- Wrap all API calls in services (e.g., `apiService.ts`) with try-catch blocks to catch network errors, invalid responses, or server errors.
+- Propagate errors to hooks (e.g., `useSystemState`) for state updates, displaying error messages and setting error flags.
+- Use consistent error messages and logging for debugging.
+- Example: In `apiService.ts`, throw custom errors with descriptive messages; in hooks, catch and update state accordingly.

+## Server-Side Error Handling
+- Implement global `@ExceptionHandler` in controllers or advisors to catch exceptions and return consistent JSON error responses.
+- Use HTTP status codes appropriately (e.g., 400 for bad requests, 500 for server errors).
+- Log errors for monitoring and debugging.
+- Example: `GlobalExceptionHandler.java` with methods for `Exception.class` and specific exceptions like `IllegalArgumentException`.

 # Development Workflow
 Start with design specs in separate Markdown files per module (e.g., module-design-spec.md).